Everybody can be wealthy in life if only we are ready to pay the price for wealth creation.

 3. Treasury Bills – Treasury Bills are short-term government securities issued on behalf of the Federal Government by the Central Bank of Nigeria, CBN to control the supply of money in the economy and to finance expenditure.

 This is a very safe form of investment, without any risk of capital loss.
 The tenure varies: 90 days, 180 days or 365 days etc. You can always choose to roll over your investment when it matures.
+See how to invest in the Nigerian treasury bills.

 4. Mutual Funds – Mutual fund is an investment scheme which invests monies pooled from many investors into various forms of investments like stocks, bonds, treasury bills, real estate, agriculture and other capital and money market securities.